Strong limit theorems for empirical halfspace depth trimmed regions: Introduction

 Our results on convergence of empirical depth trimmed regions are split into two groups.
 The nearness of $\sR(\alpha)$ and $\emp(\alpha)$ can be assessed in the inclusion sense by sandwiching the empirical depth trimmed region between two versions $\sR(\alpha'_n)$ and $\sR(\alpha''_n)$ with parameters $\alpha'_n$ and $\alpha''_n$ which converge to $\alpha$ from below and above as $n\to\infty$.
 In this case, we study the asymptotics of differences between $\alpha'_n$, $\alpha''_n$ and $\alpha$.
 Another way is to consider the asymptotical behaviour of the Hausdorff distance $\rho_H(\sR(\alpha),\emp(\alpha))$.
 Strong limit theorems in the metric sense typically require additional assumptions on $\mu$, which are of smoothness nature.

-In the specific case when the measure $\mu$ is uniform on a convex body $K\subset\Rd$, the set $\sR(\alpha)$ is the convex floating body of $K$ at level $\alpha V_d(K)$, where $V_d(\cdot)$ denotes the Lebesgue volume, see \cite{nag:sch:wer18} and \cite{schut:wer90}.
+In the special case when the measure $\mu$ is uniform on a convex body $K\subset\Rd$, the set $\sR(\alpha)$ is the convex floating body of $K$ at level $\alpha V_d(K)$, where $V_d(\cdot)$ denotes the Lebesgue volume, see \cite{nag:sch:wer18} and \cite{schut:wer90}.
 Then $\emp(\alpha)$ becomes an empirical estimator of the convex floating body.
 The Hausdorff distance between $\emp(\alpha)$ and $\sR(\alpha)$ in this setting has been studied in \cite{bru19}, where concentration type results are obtained, proving an upper exponential bound on the tail of the Hausdorff distance.
-Our results complement this work.
-In particular, we show that empirical floating bodies approximate the theoretical one at the rate $(n^{-1}\log\log n)^{1/2}$, so that the rate $n^{-1/2}$ for the convergence in probability from \cite[Corollary~2]{bru19} does not hold almost surely.
+The Hausdorff and Banach--Mazur distances between the convex hull of $n$ points and the floating body at level $1/n$ was studied in \cite{fres13}.
+Complementing these works, we show that empirical floating bodies approximate the theoretical one at the rate $(n^{-1}\log\log n)^{1/2}$, so that the rate $n^{-1/2}$ for the convergence in probability from \cite[Corollary~2]{bru19} does not hold almost surely.
 It is interesting that this rate does not depend on the dimension, while the rate of approximation of a $C^2$-smooth convex body $K$ by the convex hull of a uniform random sample in $K$ is $(n^{-1}\log n)^{2/(d+1)}$ and so depends on dimension, see \cite[Theorem~6]{bar:89}.

+From the central limit theorem for depth proved in \cite{masse04}, applying the inversion tools from \cite{mol98}, one arrives at a central limit theorem for the Hausdorff distance between $\emp(\alpha)$ and $\sR(\alpha)$.
+We leave these results and an eventual functional limit theorem out of the scope of the current work.

 It should be noted that related problems can be considered also for unbounded measures.
 For example, for the Lebesgue measure on $\R_+^d$ and a variant of empirical depth trimmed regions derived from multiple sums on the integer lattice, the strong law of large numbers and the law of the iterated logarithm were obtained in \cite{il-mol:18}.